 Women we work with were sold into prostitution, often as children.
 Bras provide the following:

 Second-hand clothing is a thriving industry in many countries around the world.
-Bras are usually sought after items.
-Some of the girls in our program are making 3-5x the minimum wage in their community by selling bras!
+Bras are usually sought after items, and command top dollar in the marketplace.

 Bras provide an opportunity for these women to work with other women, since they have a history of being abused and used by men.

 Most of the women we work with were sold into prostitution as children, only 8-10 years old.
 Because their lives were stolen from them, they missed out on going to school and getting an education.
-Selling bras allows them to work as much or as little as their school schedule permits.
+Having their own small business selling bras allows them to work as much or as little as their school schedule permits.

-Once a program has been started with an aftercare provider, it is designed to sustain itself.
 The women in our program receive their starting inventory as a donation, and are then able to buy additional inventory from Free The Girls for below wholesale value to help maintain their competitive edge in the marketplace.
-Revenue from inventory sales helps subsidize overseas program costs.
+Revenue from inventory sales covers our overseas program costs so our international programs are sustainable.

 MINIMAL EFFECT ON LOCAL MARKETS